a20r/Bowtie/paper/paperNotes.md

 At its current stage of development, Bowtie is intended for the amateur roboticist to run their own server.
 This being said, we also have a live server intended for testing and proof of concept.
 In the future, a more powerful server will be used and larger scaled tests will be completed.
 At that point, Bowtie can be offerred as a service.

 Below is the graph depicting the time delay for a GET request to the server and the number of nodes POSTing to that group.
+This data was acquired by establishing the said number of nodes POSTing to the same `Group Id` and having a client pull the data 100 times and taking the average amount of time for the request to go through.

 ![Time vs Nodes Graph](../images/TimeVsNodes.jpg)